tmenguy/ha-solcast-solar/README.md

 The hard limit may be set as an "overall" value (applying to all sites in all Solcast accounts configured), or it may be set by Solcast account with a separate hard limit value for each Solcast API key.
 (In the latter case, comma-separate the desired hard limit values.)

-The hard limit may be set in the integration configuration, or set via a service call in `Developer Tools`.
+The hard limit may be set in the integration configuration, or set via manually invoking the action in `Developer Tools`.

 ## Key Solcast concepts